Alex Malzer

 Alexandra Malzer also referred to as 'Malzer' (born 18 August 2000) is an English international field hockey player who plays as a midfielder for England and Great Britain.

-She plays club hockey in the British Universities and Colleges Sport (BUCS) league for University of Nottingham.
+She was educated at Ardingly College.
+She played club hockey in the British Universities and Colleges Sport (BUCS) league for the University of Nottingham.

 Alex previously represented the England U16 and U18 national side winning a European bronze with the U18 team in the summer of 2018.

 Malzer has also played for East Grinstead.